ajinkya-k/ajinkya-k.github.io/README.md

-# ajinkya-k.github.io
+# Readme

-# This is my personal blog
+This is the code for my website